Should You Put Foam Under Speakers?

 What is the function of foam under speakers?

-Foam pads or isolation pads placed under speakers primarily serve to separate the speakers from their supporting surfaces, typically the floor or a desk.
-They function by absorbing vibrations and resonance, which can reduce unwanted noise that might affect sound quality.
+Foam pads or isolation pads placed under speakers primarily serve to u003cbu003eseparate the speakersu003c/bu003e from their supporting surfaces, typically the floor or a desk.
+They function by u003cbu003eabsorbing vibrations and resonanceu003c/bu003e, which can reduce unwanted noise that might affect sound quality.
 These pads also limit energy transfer that could negatively impact speaker output.

 What does ‘decoupling' refer to in the context of speaker setup?